The GCAS is a business English speaking test. We’ve gathered strategies and tips to help you succeed.

 When you've learned about presenting, use our discussion articles with graphs to practice.

-Focus on Business Topics
+Focus on business topics

 You can also read news articles from the Harvard Business Review or the Financial Times, or even the business section of the Japan Times to learn how to form opinions.

-Form Opinions on Issues in the Workplace
+Form opinions on issues in the workplace

 The last section of the GCAS will ask you to present an idea on an issue in the workplace.
 What do you think about pay equity between men and women?
-What should a company do the increase language proficiency in the workplace?
+What should a company do to increase the language proficiency in the workplace?
 What do you think about discrimination in the workplace?
 Discuss these topics with your teachers and brainstorm ways to solve these issues.
 Then, put your ideas together into a concise answer for homework!

 Practice, practice, practice